kchmck/vim-coffee-script/readme.md

         $ ls
         vim-coffee-script/

-Thatʼs it.
+That's it.
 Pathogen should handle the rest.
-Opening a file with a `.coffee` extension or a `Cakefile` will load all the CoffeeScript stuff.
+Opening a file with a `.coffee` extension or a `Cakefile` will load everything CoffeeScript.

 ### Updating